mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 While this could be a valid behavior, the problem arises when the user expects to be able to convert the quantity back to the original unit without loss of information.
-So the library should prevent such conversions from happening implicitly;
-[@MP-UNITS] offers the named cast `value_cast` for these conversions marked as unsafe.
+So the library should prevent such conversions from happening implicitly.
+This is why it offers the named cast `value_cast` for these conversions marked as unsafe.

 To make the above conversions compile, we could use a floating-point representation type: